by Robert Wilkinson

 To get a sense of his evolution as a performer these years, please check out the movie "Monterrey Pop," the D.A.
 Pennebaker classic film of the world's first Rock Festival where Jimi was introduced to America "up close and personal" when he burned his guitar on stage to finish his set.
 Talk about different - "Thank you very much for Bob Dylan's grandmother...
 I don't think I'm losing my mind....We're going to do the English and American combined anthem together...
 Wild Thing!"

-From Sweden in 1969, a great live performance of Jimi's hit from "Are You Experienced," the frenetic "Fire."
+From some point early on with the Experience, a great live performance of Jimi's hit from "Are You Experienced," the frenetic "Fire."

 Here's a live performance on Maui of the archetypally psychedelic song from his first album, "Foxey Lady."
 Yes, both spellings are accurate.
 "Comin' to getcha....."
 From the same show, two more songs from the "Are You Experienced" album, "Purple Haze" and "Fire," followed by the awesome "Voodoo Child (slight return)" from "Electric Ladyland."
 Here's a longer version (but worse video) of the same performance of "Voodoo Child." on Maui.

-From 1968, an entire hour long audio-only concert by Jimi Hendrix at Fillmore East, NY
+From New Years’ Eve, 1969, an audio-only Jimi Hendrix performance at Fillmore East, NY of “Stone Free”

 There are a few that I found that are studio versions I figured I'd include for your enjoyment!